domain-driven-design

 Domain-Driven Design Framework

 Framework for tackling software complexity by modeling code around the business domain.
-Based on a fundamental truth: the greatest risk in software is not technical failure -- it is building a model that does not reflect how the business actually works.
+The greatest risk in software is not technical failure -- it is building a model that does not reflect how the business actually works.

 Core Principle

 The model is the code; the code is the model.
 Software should embody a deep, shared understanding of the business domain.
-When domain experts and developers speak the same language and that language is directly expressed in the codebase, complexity becomes manageable, requirements are captured precisely, and the system evolves gracefully as the business changes.
+When domain experts and developers speak the same language and that language is directly expressed in the codebase, complexity becomes manageable and the system evolves gracefully as the business changes.

 Scoring

 Goal: 10/10.
-When reviewing or creating domain models, rate them 0-10 based on adherence to the principles below.
-A 10/10 means full alignment with all guidelines; lower scores indicate gaps to address.
-Always provide the current score and specific improvements needed to reach 10/10.
+Rate any domain model 0-10 against the principles below.
+A 10/10 means full alignment with all guidelines; lower scores indicate gaps.
+Report the current score and the specific improvements needed to reach 10/10.

 Framework